How Basking shark Inspired Water Filtration Membranes

 The basking shark filter-feeds on plankton by swimming with its mouth open, passing up to 2,000 tonnes of water per hour through gill rakers that capture prey as small as 1.5 mm.
 The gill raker geometry maximizes surface area for filtration while minimizing drag and clogging.

-In the language of biomimicry, this falls under the Process › Filter and separate materials category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Filter and separate materials category.

 The Design Principle